nikitavoloboev/data/tools/telegram.md

 - [TgBot-RS](https://github.com/dracarys18/grpmr-rs) - Modular Telegram Group Manager Bot written in Rust.
 - [TweetBot](https://github.com/dracarys18/TweetBot) - Telegram Bot to Stream the tweets from any twitter accounts to Telegram Channel.
 - [Telegram to Notion](https://telegramtonotion.com/) - Instantly send content from Telegram to Notion.
+- [github2telegram](https://github.com/Civil/github2telegram) - Bot that can send notification of new releases to Telegram.

 ## Links